 - Dr Mitchell Travis was invited to a roundtable with the Government Equalities Office to advise them of issues around intersex in relation to the Gender Recognition Act consultation (17 July 2018)

 - Professor Luke Clements delivered a key note address concerning the legal protection of carers from experiencing adverse ‘associative discrimination’ at a Euro-carers Conference in Modena, Italy (5 June 2018)

-- Hilary Sommerlad was consulted by Caroline Newman, Chair of the Ethnic Minority Lawyers' Division and founder of the African Women Lawyers' Association research into sexual harassment in the legal profession and barriers to Black women lawyers (April 2018)
+- Professor Hilary Sommerlad was consulted by Caroline Newman, Chair of The Law Society’s Ethnic Minority Lawyers' Division and founder of the African Women Lawyers' Association about research into sexual harassment in the legal profession and barriers to Black women lawyers (April 2018)

 - Professor Luke Clements delivered a key note address concerning the potential for law reform relating to the rights of unpaid carers in Jersey to the ‘Carers Legislation Consultation Conference’ in St Helier Jersey (February 2018)